mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 * VW has switched from jenkins hash to murmur hash (v2) in 2009.
 * VW has switched from murmur hash v2 to murmur hash v3 in August 2012

-hash function switching was driven by considering both better collision avoidance and faster run-time performance.
+Hash function switching was driven by considering both better collision avoidance and faster run-time performance.

 In the first case we improved both, in the second case collision avoidance was improved at the expense of a small (~3%) runtime degradation.